Sacred Touch Healing For Women.

 1. Rebuilding Safety in the Body

-We began with grounding techniques to address her hypervigilance.
+We began with grounding techniques to address her hyper-vigilance.
 Simple practices like barefoot walking and root chakra meditations helped restore her sense of stability.

 2. Reclaiming Voice & Boundaries